FCCI Cares

 Boxes of cereal being packed for donation

 As they worked on the coordination, they learned of other coworkers who were familiar with and had volunteered there in the past.
 In the end, there were 14 FCCI teammates who attended the volunteer day in October.
-It was so successful that a second opportunity was scheduled in December.
+It was so successful that a second opportunity was scheduled

 The team of volunteers helped clients gather items and select nutritional foods, helped carry goods to clients’ cars, restocked shelves and refrigerators with new food shipments, and sorted toiletries and other hygiene products.